ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

-MBC has records of Peck’s Skipper from 168 out of 351 towns in the Commonwealth.
-It has been reported from every region in the state and on all the NABA July counts, including the Berkshire counts.
+For the 23 years 1991-2013, BOM-MBC has records of Peck’s Skipper from 206 of the 351 towns in the Commonwealth.
+Peck's Skipper has been reported from every region of the state and on all the NABA July counts, including the north, south and central Berkshire counts.
 It has been found on Mt.
-Greylock and Mt.
+Greylock (e.g. 50, 7/14/2012, NorBerks NABA), and on Mt.
 Washington.
 In the southeast, Mello and Hansen (2004: 61) say that it is “widespread on the Cape in almost any grassy habitat, from lawns, to fields, to marshes.”
 The Martha’s Vineyard checklist ranks it as common and widespread there (Pelikan 2002).
-MBC has no records from Nantucket, but the Atlas found it there, as well as on Nashawena and Naushon in the Elizabeth Islands.
+There are two BOM-MBC records from Nantucket (3, 10/19/2013, M. Faherty et al., and 1, 8/6/2012, B. Zaremba), as well as Atlas records.
+There are Atlas records from Nashawena, Naushon and Penikese Islands in the Elizabeth Islands, and it has been found on Thompson Island in the Boston Harbor Islands (9/27/2005, J. Rykken, MCZ)

 Peck’s Skipper is not usually found in enormous aggregations, as has sometimes been the case with European Skipper.
-The highest estimates for a town or conservation area range between 40 and 60; typical cases would be 58 in Sharon Moose Hill Farm TTOR 6/8/2008 E. Nielsen, or 30 in the town of Amherst, 8/9/1995 Amherst Butterfly Survey M. Fairbrother and D. Case.
+The highest estimates for a town or conservation area range between 40 and 60; typical cases might be 58 at Sharon Moose Hill Farm TTOR 6/8/2008 E. Nielsen, or 27 at Chelmsford power line, 5/19/2012, B. Bowker and L. Stillwell, or 47 at Ashfield Bullitt Res.
+TTOR 7/6/2012, T. Gagnon, J. Richburg et al.

 Illustrating its tolerance for urban conditions, there are many records of Peck’s from within the city of Boston, including from Arnold Arboretum, Boston Nature Center, and Roxbury Millennium Park, and a record from Cambridge (Alewife Reservation 9/18/2009 F. Bouchard).